Praveena1204/BOOLEAN_FUNCTION_MINIMIZATION/README.md

 ### NAME: A. PRAVEENA
 ### REG NO: 24006885
-### Experiment no.2: Implementation of Boolean function
+### Experiment no.2: IMPLEMENTATION OF BOOLEAN FUNCTION

 ### AIM: